 Drupal has had revisions for a long, long time.
 However, they have often been under-utilized.
-Drupal 8 supports revisions on more types of content than ever before, with more planned in future releases.
-Understanding how revisions work and how the Content Moderation module works with them is a little complex.
+Since the release of Drupal 8.x support for revisions has increased.
+Understanding how revisions work and how the Content Moderation module works with them is important to for being able to take full advantage of the systems features.

 In this tutorial we'll: